What You Need to Know About Medicare Supplements

 The deductible changes year to year, so it is best to consult with your provider when looking into this option.
-The deductible in 2020 is $2340.
 Coverage will not begin by your plan until the deductible is met.
-Once you have paid your deductible through using various medical services covered under Plan G, you begin to receive your coverage.
+Once you have paid your deductible by using various medical services covered under Plan G, you begin to receive your coverage.

 Plan N is the least comprehensive of the three most-common supplement plans of Plan F, G, and N.

 Plan N will only cover:

 - Part A and Part B coinsurance

 - Part A hospice care

 While it doesn’t cover as much as Plan F or Plan G does, Plan N provides great coverage without the premium cost that comes with Plan G or F. The areas where this plan is different than F or G are related to Part B charges.
 Plan N does not cover the Part B deductible like Plan G. It also does not cover the Part B excess charges.

 The cost is the most attractive element of the plan.
 Make sure you talk with an agent about the potential costs associated with Part B excess charges.
 You may be able to estimate your annual charges under this line to help you decide if the premium savings are worth it.

 Of the three plans, Plan F has remained the winner for many years.
 But Plan F became no longer available to new recipients of Medicare.
 After January 1, 2020, Plan G and Plan N are now recommended by insurance carriers to be more competitive for their rate stability.